FalkorDB/docs/commands/graph.query.md

 ### Query language

 The syntax is based on [Cypher](http://www.opencypher.org/).
 [Most](https://redis.io/docs/stack/graph/cypher_support/) of the language is supported.
-RedisGraph-specific extensions are also described below.
+FalkorDB-specific extensions are also described below.

 1. [Clauses](#query-structure)
 2. [Functions](#functions)